-For the calendar year 2011, the Illinois EPA developed an inorganic chemical (IOC) Trend Monitoring Network consisting of three trend subsets with ten wells within each group (see Figure C-9).
+For the calendar year 2011, the Illinois EPA developed an inorganic chemical (IOC) Trend Monitoring Network consisting of three trend subsets with ten wells within each group (see Figure C-10).
 The 30 CWS wells were selected from the Probabilistic Sampling Network which provided wells with a history of IOC results.
 The subsets include Nitrate Trend wells, Chloride Trend wells, and Mahomet Aquifer Trend wells.
 Each well was sampled once every two months at approximately the same time of the month to maintain an even temporal interval between sampling events.
 When available, the static and pumping water levels were obtained.
-The groundwater monitoring data will be analyzed to determine if there were any fluctuations in the water chemistry during the next IGPA reporting period.
-Moreover, the detailed analysis will be included in the 2014 Integrated Report.
+The groundwater monitoring data was analyzed to determine if there were any fluctuations in the water chemistry during the next reporting period.

 The Nitrate Trend wells are distributed throughout the state and are largely situated within sand and gravel aquifers that are more susceptible to nonpoint source contamination.
-These wells were selected based upon their history of nitrate detections which ranged from an average concentration of 4-11 ug/L (micrograms per liter).
-The majority of the wells selected for the Nitrate Trend network are located within or directly adjacent to agricultural fields and is less than 100 feet in depth.
+These wells were selected based upon their history of nitrate detections which ranged from an average concentration of 4-11 mg/L (milligrams per liter).
+A majority of the wells selected for the Nitrate Trend network are located within or directly adjacent to agricultural fields and are less than 100 feet in depth.

 The Chloride Trend wells are all concentrated in Northeastern Illinois, including, Cook, DuPage, Kane, McHenry, and Will Counties.
 This part of the state has been experiencing increasing levels of chloride concentrations in the past 50 years possibly related to runoff from increased use of road salt.
 The shallow aquifers of the region are vulnerable to surface-derived contaminants, and the increase in developed land may be increasing the rate at which groundwater quality is being degraded.
-Approximately 16 percent of the samples collected from municipal wells in northeastern Illinois in the 1990s had chloride concentrations greater than 100 mg/L; median values were less than 10 mg/L prior to 1960, before extensive road salting.
+According to research completed by the ISWS, approximately 16 percent of the samples collected from municipal wells in northeastern Illinois in the 1990s had chloride concentrations greater than 100 mg/L; median values were less than 10 mg/L prior to 1960, before extensive road salting (Kelly and Wilson, 2004).
 Wells indicating both a history of relative stable chloride levels and apparent increasing levels were selected.
-The sand and gravel and the shallow (Silurian) bedrock aquifers are represented.
+The sand and gravel and the shallow (Silurian) bedrock aguifers are represented.

-Figure C-9.
+Figure C-10.
 Illinois EPA 2011 Trend Monitoring Network

 The Mahomet Aquifer Trend wells are a subset of wells selected as part of a pilot study for the National Groundwater Monitoring Network (NGWMN) of the Mahomet-Teays Aquifer.
 The NGWMN was proposed by the Subcommittee on Ground Water of the Federal Advisory Committee on Water Information with the goal to collect and to analyze data for present and long-term water quality management and implementation needs.

 The Mahomet Aquifer stretches across central Illinois and into western Indiana.
-These trend wells were initially chosen in conjunction with the ISWS as part of the NGWMN pilot study, and were added to the Illinois EPA 2011 Trend Network as continued support in cooperation with the Mahomet-Teays Aguifer study (Statement of Interest, NGWMN, 2009).
+These trend wells were initially chosen in conjunction with the ISWS as part of the NGWMN pilot study, and were added to the Illinois EPA 2011 Trend Network as continued support in cooperation with the Mahomet-Teays Aquifer study (Statement of Interest, NGWMN, 2009).